sjkelly/Magpie/README.md

 Use GitHub to fork or send a pull request!

+##Thanks!

+Huge thanks to nophead and nathan7 for inspiration and ideas for this library.
+Much of the code is derived from their work.

 ##Projects using Magpie!

 Magpie is being used in the RepRap Lewis.
 If you know of any cool projects using Magpie, let us know!